How to Invest in Shares With Little Money

 By Dale Gillham | Published 19 November 2018

-Over the years, one of the most common questions I get asked is: How do you invest in shares with little money?
+Over the years, one of the most common questions I get asked is how to invest in shares with little money?
 While this is a really great question, because we all need to start somewhere, the more important question you need to be asking is how do I start investing in the share market?

 Unfortunately, for many, the fear of making costly mistakes and the risk of losing money is what forces many to steer clear of the stock market altogether.
 But did you know that knowledge helps to overcome the anxieties around risk and fear.